sharmavel/M1_Application_Customer-Billing-system/1_Requirements/README.md

-# INTRODUCTION:-
+# INTRODUCTION

          This project is about Customer Billing System.This project helps the shopkeeper to track the customers information and their product details.

-# FEATURES OF CUSTOMER BILLING SYSTEM:-
+# FEATURES OF CUSTOMER BILLING SYSTEM

 The Customer Billing System has :